Charlie Whitehurst

 Charles David Whitehurst Jr. (born August 6, 1982), is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Clemson Tigers, and was selected by the San Diego Chargers in the third round of the 2006 NFL draft.
 Nicknamed "Clipboard Jesus", Whitehurst also played for the Seattle Seahawks, Tennessee Titans, Indianapolis Colts and Cleveland Browns.

 Early life

-Born in Green Bay, Wisconsin, Whitehurst attended Chattahoochee High School in what is now Johns Creek, Georgia and was a three-year letterman in football and a four-year letterman in baseball.
+Born in Green Bay, Wisconsin, Whitehurst attended Chattahoochee High School in Alpharetta, Georgia and was a three-year letterman in football and a four-year letterman in baseball.

 College career

 While playing college football at Clemson, Whitehurst became the first quarterback to go 4–0 in the rivalry between Clemson and the University of South Carolina, including a 63–17 rout of the Gamecocks in Columbia on November 22, 2003.

 The following year, he was used as a multiple weapon by coach Tommy Bowden and the Tigers offense.
 In addition to passing for 2,067 yards, seven touchdowns, and 17 interceptions, he had one punt for 25 yards and also had a two-yard reception.
 Whitehurst graduated from Clemson in December 2004 with a bachelor's degree in marketing and began graduate school by the start of his senior season in 2005.
 Whitehurst left Clemson with 9,665 passing yards, 49 touchdowns and 46 interceptions and a 124.2 quarterback rating.
 On the ground, he gained 98 yards on 266 attempts and 10 touchdowns.